zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Sampi-Sorter-Machine.md

 ## Classification Model Output

-Below are some of the outputs of the classification models. the images are from the lastest product , coffee beans , that were added to the system.
+Below are some of the outputs of the classification models.
+The images are of the latest product, coffee beans, that were added to the system.
-I trained different models for each type of the defects.
+I trained different models for each type of the defect.

 ### Detecting Shell
  shell is common defect where coffee beans have a large cavity similar to a shell.